Paul Robinson (footballer, born 1971)

-Paul James Robinson (born 21 February 1971) is an English former professional footballer who scored six goals from 42 appearances in the Football League.
+Paul James Robinson (born 21 February 1971) is an English former professional footballer who scored six goals from 42 Football League appearances.
 A striker, he played league football for Scarborough, Plymouth Argyle and Hereford United.
-After a break in his career because of injury, he played non-league football for Bromsgrove Rovers and Arnold Town.
+After a break in his career due to injury, he went on to play non-league football for Bromsgrove Rovers and Arnold Town.

 Football career

 Scarborough

 Robinson was born in Nottingham, and began his football career as a youngster with Notts County and then Bury.
 In 1989, as an 18-year-old, he had a trial with Scarborough, a Fourth Division club in only their third season in the Football League.
 Manager Colin Morris said later that he had been "frankly, quite awful", apart from one piece of skill "when he trapped a ball at pace and pinged it 50 yards in one movement out to the wing, from where we scored".
 Robinson signed for Scarborough on a free transfer.

 In his fifth competitive game for the club, Scarborough faced Chelsea, who were then in second place in the First Division, in the second round of the League Cup.
 Two goals behind on the night, 3–1 down on aggregate, With 24 minutes to go, Tommy Graham scored with a header.
 Four minutes later, Robinson scrambled the ball home to bring the scores level.

 Then after a further four minutes, Steve Norris was fouled in the penalty area.
 While Chelsea claimed the player had been offside, the referee awarded the penalty kick.
 Martin Russell converted to complete the victory on what the Scarborough Evening News years later labelled "one of the most memorable nights in the club's history".
 Robinson said afterwards: "Chelsea made the mistake of under-estimating us.
 We fancied our chances after holding them to a draw at Stamford Bridge.
 It's a lovely feeling."

 In the next round, Scarborough lost 7–0 on Oldham Athletic's plastic pitch, and a few weeks later, Robinson was substituted at half-time as Scarborough lost at home in the FA Cup to Whitley Bay, three divisions below them in the league system.
 He scored three times in 20 league appearances over the season, at the end of which he moved up to the Second Division with Plymouth Argyle for a £15,000 fee.